OctopusDeploy/blog/blog/2020-09/multi-environment-k8s-deployments/index.md

 ## The deployment targets

 Conceptually a Kubernetes target in Octopus is a security boundary limiting deployments to a specific environment.
-For this example were we are creating multiple environments in a single cluster, the security boundary is defined by a namespace and a service account that has access to only that namespace.
+For this example, where we are creating multiple environments in a single cluster, the security boundary is defined by a namespace and a service account that has access to only that namespace.
 The namespace then represents the environment, and the limited scope of the service account prevents deployments to that namespace/environment from modifying any other namespace/environment.

-To create a service account limited to a specific namespace, three Kubernetes resources must be created: a service account, a role and a role binding.
+To create a service account limited to a specific namespace, three Kubernetes resources must be created:

+- A service account
+- A role
+- A role binding

 The service account then creates a secret containing a generated token that is used for authentication.

 Fortunately, a community step template called **Kubernetes - Create Service Account and Target** does the hard work of creating these Kubernetes resources for you, as well as creating the Octopus token account and the Kubernetes target itself.
-Here we configure this step as part of a runbook to create targets with the role of **k8s** linked to the lowercase name of the environment:
+Here we configure this step as part of a runbook to create targets with the role **k8s** linked to the lowercase name of the environment:

 ![](create-targets.png "width=500")

-Running the runbook in the **Development**, **Test** and **Production** environments results in three new Kubernetes targets being created.
+Running the runbook in the **Development**, **Test**, and **Production** environments result in three new Kubernetes targets being created.
 Here is the production deployment target:

 ![](production-target.png "width=500")